 Addressing Racial Disparities in Money-Bail and Pretrial Detention by Democratizing Data

-The criminal justice system disproportionately affects Black people, who are arrested, incarcerated, and sentenced at higher rates because of racially biased practices and overpolicing.
+The criminal legal system disproportionately affects Black people, who are arrested, incarcerated, and sentenced at higher rates because of racially biased practices and overpolicing.
 Pretrial detention, even for a few days, can have devastating consequences for people, including the loss of jobs, homes, and custody of children.
-Evidence also suggests that people who spend time in pretrial detention are at greater risk of returning to the criminal justice system, which imposes costs on and harms their communities.
+Evidence also suggests that people who spend time in pretrial detention are at greater risk of returning to the criminal legal system, which imposes costs on and harms their communities.